-You can use the device control block or Device >DDR/ VTR >Cueup & Play menu (5331) to save Cueup & Play settings (start point timecode, stop point timecode, and so on) for a VTR, disk recorder or Extended VTR in an effect register.
-By recalling this register, you can operate the following buttons in the utility/shotbox control block to automatically control the VTR, disk recorder or Extended VTR.
+You can use the device control block or Device >DDR/ VTR >Cueup & Play menu (5331) to save Cueup & Play settings (start point timecode, stop point timecode, and so on) in an effect register.

+Recall the register in which Cueup & Play settings are saved, and control operations using the following buttons in the utility/shotbox control block.

 [REWIND] button: Cue up to the start point timecode.
-[RUN] button: Play.
+[RUN] button: Play (stops at the stop point timecode).